 When completing the Texas notary application, make sure all information on the application is typed or printed legibly using black ink.

-Things to remember when completing the notary application
+Things to remember when completing a Texas notary application

 - A properly completed notary application will contain the following information:

-- The applicant’s name (exactly as it will be used as a notary)
+- The applicant’s name (which must exactly match the name you will use as a notary)

 - The applicant’s mailing address